AvaloniaUI/avalonia-docs/docs/data/data-binding/data-binding-syntax.md

 description: CONCEPTS
 ---

-# 💡 Data Binding Syntax
+# Data Binding Syntax

-In Avalonia UI, you can define data binding in XAML or code.
+In Avalonia, you can define data binding in XAML or code.
 To define data binding in XAML, you use the data binding mark-up extension, and this has its own syntax which is described here.

 ## Data Binding Mark-up Extension